 Bake loaves for 30 to 35 minutes until loaves sound hollow when tapped.

 Removes loaves from pans and brush with melted butter; makes 2 loaves.

 Add the butter to the starter; add all other ingredients and stir into starter.

-Add enough flour to make thick dough.
+Add enough flour to make a soft dough.

 Turn dough out onto floured surface and knead until smooth.